South Georgia & Antarctic Odyssey

 - Year Built: Launching in 2021

-- One night’s hotel accommodation with breakfast in Ushuaia on Day 1
+- One night’s hotel accommodation including breakfast, in Ushuaia on Day 1.

-- City tour in Ushuaia on Day 2 prior to embarkation
+- Half-day tour of Ushuaia on Day 2, prior to embarkation.

 What’s not included?

-- Hotels and meals not included in the itinerary
+- Hotel accommodation and meals – unless specified in the itinerary.